sol1/flapjack-icinga2/README.md

 ## TODO

 * Get this working properly with Icinga's created self-signed certs (currently skips the check).
-* Clean up/disconnect connections properly (currently Icinga logs multiple 'warning/TlsStream: TLS stream was disconnected' when the client stops).
 * Review Icinga source to see if other event types need to be handled.

+* Clean up code, remove the debug spam etc.
+* Tests.